mongodb/specifications/source/bson-corpus/bson-corpus.rst

 -----------------------

-Some validity cases may result in duplicate assertions across cases, particularly if the ``bson`` field is different in different cases, but the ``canonical_bson`` field is the same.
+Some validity cases may result in duplicate assertions across cases, particularly if the ``degenerate_bson`` field is different in different cases, but the ``canonical_bson`` field is the same.
 This is by design so that each case stands alone and can be confirmed to be internally consistent via the assertions.
 This makes for easier and safer test case development.

 Changes